larsond513/CEDS/README.md

 </p>

-## Usage
+## Data Analysis

 The script described below is named `LDA.md`.
 Figures will be saved in the `Figure` folder.
-We have broken down processing into 3 stages, outlined below.
+We have broken down processing into 4 stages, outlined below.

 Before running the script below, ensure that packages `afex` and `lavaan` are stored in the R studio.

-## Data Analysis

 ### Preprocessing